rust-lang/rust/doc/rust.md

 Despite its name, `pure_foldl` is a `fn`, not a `pure fn`, because there is no way in Rust to specify that the higher-order function argument `f` is a pure function.
-So, to use `foldl` in a pure list length function that a pure function could then use, we must use an `unchecked` block wrapped around the call to `pure_foldl` in the definition of `pure_length`.
+So, to use `foldl` in a pure list length function that a pure function could then use, we must use an `unsafe` block wrapped around the call to `pure_foldl` in the definition of `pure_length`.

 #### Generic functions